Back

 $10,000 is a lot.
 Do I need to be worried about compliance violations?

-If you’re following OneText best practices, we do NOT anticipate compliance violations.
+If you’re following OneText best practices, submit registration and receive approval, we do not anticipate compliance violations.
 Unfortunately, the law requires the $10,000 deposit “just in case”.

 Does the law change the type of texts allowed?